 This program includes a field trip to REEF studios, where students record their poems and stories in a professional recording studio, a shadow puppetry performance by established local puppeteers Jess Nguyen and Fred C. Riley III, a guest lecture by animator and shadow artist Lydia Greer, and a music workshop by renowned music composer Sahba Aminikia.

-The culmination of the program provides youth have the opportunity to screen their films in a public film festival and art show at the ARTogether gallery alongside professional artists.
+At the end of the program, youth have the opportunity to screen their films in a public film festival and art show at the ARTogether gallery space, alongside professional artists.

 Shadow Movements uses art to expose youth to writing skills, public speaking, filmmaking, arts professionalism, mental health practices, the experimentation and playfulness of artmaking, and the empowerment of self-expression.
 Shadow puppetry is also a craft full of unexpected excitement.